Ekaterina Savinova: Illness and death

 During the shooting Tashkov revealed that his wife had been suffering from high temperature for a long time, yet kept quiet about it.
 At one point they had to call ambulance.
 He insisted on physical examination.
 After going through many checks Savinova was finally diagnosed with brucellosis: she got infected by drinking unpasteurized milk.
 The shooting had to be delayed for a year.

 When the film was finished, it turned a great success.
 Savinova was named the best actress at the 1964 All-Union Film Festival.
 In 1965 she was named the Meritorious Artist of the RSFSR.
 The spouses then toured around the country with concerts where Tashkov talked about filmmaking and Savinova performed with songs.
 During that time she started complaining about "hearing voices".
-Turned out brucellosis touched her brain and nervous system which led to sluggish schizophrenia.
+Turned out brucellosis touched her brain and nervous system which led to sluggish schizophrenia (The diagnosis has long been discredited because of its scientific inadequacy and its use as a means of confining USSR political dissenters.)
 From then on Savinova's health had been slowly decreasing.
 She had to take a lot of medicine and spent months in mental clinics.

 She continued touring with concerts and acting.
 In 1964 she played another notable role in the comedy Balzaminov's Marriage, yet the illness had been progressing, and Savinova felt it.
 In 1970 she suddenly left for Novosibirsk and spent a month with her sister.
 On 25 April 1970 Savinova left for Moscow, arrived to a local train station and threw herself under the passing train.
 "Just like Anna Karenina whose monologue she read during the entry exams at VGIK", as Tashkov later recalled.

 Savinova was buried at the Kleshchikhinskoye Cemetery in Novosibirsk.
 During the lifetime she was very religious, and her husband insisted on conducting a memorial service in the Russian Orthodox traditions.
 In 2006 the tomb was moved to a better part of the cemetery and renewed.